MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 - One set for the initial deployment of Microsoft 365 Apps.
 This can be one or multiple collections.
 - One set for the ongoing maintenance of Microsoft 365 Apps.
 These collections will be used for assigning updates as well as monitoring installed update channels.

 For the initial deployment, create collections aligned to the deployment plan.
 You could go with just one group and add an initial set of devices to it, adding more devices with your rollout progressing.
 Or create multiple collections (e.g., four in an 5/15/40/40 split) and add the devices assigned for each deployment wave.
-Yu can merge these collections together later to reduce management overhead.
+You can merge these collections together later to reduce management overhead.
 For more details on creating and managing collections, see [Introduction to collections in Microsoft Configuration Manager](/mem/configmgr/core/clients/manage/collections/introduction-to-collections).

 For the ongoing maintenance, create collections as described in [Build dynamic collections for Microsoft 365 Apps with Configuration Manager](./fieldnotes/build-dynamic-lean-configuration-manager.md), except the collection to "Catch Devices on builds below a certain threshold".
 This will leave you with three sets of collections: